ExplicITConsulting/set-outlooksignatures.com/quickstart.md

   - /quick-start-guide
 ---

-## Deploy your first signatures in less than an hour!
+## Deploy your first signatures in less than an hour
 Follow the easy 4-step-process to deploy your first signatures, get a glimpse of what Set-OutlookSignatures can do, and create a robust starting point for your own customizations.